BEKHRUZ-PULATOV/GAZBA/README.md

 # GAZBA
-welcome to the Web-site of Gazba team
+welcome to the Web-site of Gazba team (in gazba team brunch)
 ## learn more about us here